Raffaele Martelli: Western Australia

-In September 1856 the Catholic Church had been granted Toodyay town lots 51, 52 and 53 for a schoolhouse, presbytery and church.
-The following year a lot was secured for a cemetery.
-He requested assistance from the government, and by November 1856 with help from volunteers the walls of the chapel had been erected, but the church needed a roof; lack of funds caused a lengthy delay.
+In September 1856, the Catholic Church had been granted Toodyay town lots 51, 52 and 53 for a schoolhouse, presbytery and church.
+The following year, a lot was secured for a cemetery.
+He requested assistance from the government, and by November 1856, with help from volunteers, the walls of the chapel had been erected, but the church needed a roof; lack of funds caused a lengthy delay.

-In March 1858 he was transferred back to Fremantle to serve as chaplain to the Convict Establishment.
-For Martelli to work at the Establishment he had to become a British subject and swear allegiance to the Crown; he thus became the first Italian in WA to be a naturalised a British subject, although "matters of nationality or citizenship meant little to him".
+In March 1858, he was transferred back to Fremantle to serve as chaplain to the Convict Establishment.
+For Martelli to work at the Establishment, he had to become a British subject and swear allegiance to the Crown; he thus became the first Italian in WA to be a naturalised British subject, although "matters of nationality or citizenship meant little to him".
 In January 1859, the Church of Sancta Maria in Toodyay was blessed by Bishop Joseph Serra.
 He also consecrated the original St Patrick's Church in York that Martelli had undertaken to build.

 During his time at York and Toodyay, Martelli gained the respect of both Catholic and Protestant alike.
 He and the Reverend Charles Harper became firm friends at a time when religious intolerance was encountered all too often.

 In 1868, after his time at the Establishment, followed by more years of work based in Fremantle, Martelli was given permission to "withdraw" to the monastery at New Norcia.
 He lived a very happy and active life there before Bishop Martin Griver transferred him back to Toodyay in 1872, where he again served the Avon Valley district.
-By then the new town of Newcastle had been established at the depot, and a new St John the Baptist Church constructed, where Martelli conducted an unofficial school in a back room.
-Martelli remained in Toodyay until June 1880 when he retired to New Norcia, his "earthly paradise".
+By then, the new town of Newcastle had been established at the depot, and a new St John the Baptist Church constructed, where Martelli conducted an unofficial school in a back room.
+Martelli remained in Toodyay until June 1880, when he retired to New Norcia, his "earthly paradise".
 He was already ill and died there on 3 August 1880; he was buried next to his friend Garrido.